turbot/steampipe-plugin-aws/docs/tables/aws_securitylake_subscriber.md

   created_at <= created_at - interval '30' day;
 ```

-## Get role details that is associated with the subscribers
+## Get IAM role details for each subscriber

 ```sql
 select